hyperspy/hyperspy/doc/user_guide/signal/signal_basics.rst

 Signal subclasses
 ^^^^^^^^^^^^^^^^^

-The :mod:`hyperspy.api.signals` module, which contains all available signal subclasses, is imported in the user namespace when loading HyperSpy.
+The :py:mod:`hyperspy.api.signals` module, which contains all available signal subclasses, is imported in the user namespace when loading HyperSpy.
 In the following example we create a Signal2D instance from a 2D numpy array: